lancelotzhang0124/lancelotzhang0124.github.io/index.md

 Here is **Lingfeng Zhang (张凌风)**.<br>

 I am a graduate student in the Department of Psychiatry at Wuhan University, advised by [Prof. Zhongchun Liu](https://scholar.google.com/citations?user=W1uFFUAAAAAJ&hl=en).

-If you are interested in any aspect of me, I am always open to discussions and collaborations.
-Feel free to reach out to me at - hc663 [at] cam.ac.uk
+I graduated from Central South University and got bachelor's degree of clinical medicine

 **<font color="#990000">I am actively seeking a PhD position for 2026 Fall admission.
 If you have any information, please contact me.
 Thank you!</font>**